 Photography - Stephen Hamilton, Food Stylist/Artisan - Mike Mech, Prop Stylist: - Melanie Francis, Story & Design - Judith Mara

-Impossible Pie: Very old recipe that's impossible to screw up.
-It makes its own crust!
+Impossible Pie: "This is a very old recipe that's impossible to screw up.
+It makes its own crust! "

 As the Bungalow Chef, Mike’s mission is to share his classic and updated family recipes on his blog (of the same name).
 What makes them even sweeter is there’s a story baked into every one of them.

 Blueberry pie: "Every summer we drove to Michigan to buy berries.
 Nothing could be better."

 Dutch Apple pie: "A rare treat that brings back so many memories."